JustinHoyt/PoshPlus/README.md

 ## Features

-- Installs a package manager - Chocolatey
-- Installs a nice Windows terminal - ConEmu
+- provides a beautiful terminal experience
 - Installs any number of packages you give the install script
 - Setups a profile.ps1 with nice defaults
 - Setups a profile.local.ps1 with more opinionated defaults and options that can be changed
-- Provides the beautiful agnoster theme with the solarized color scheme in mind
+- Comes with a package manager - Chocolatey
+- Up arrow will search through command history
 - Provides all of the git aliases available in oh-my-zsh
     - There is also a function built in to help discover the git aliases called `howto`
     - E.g. `howto commit` will list every alias using a git commit

 ## Installation
 - Run `./install.ps1`